-While this is a typical description of a visual impact assessment, we note that the proposed project is assumed to be entirely contained underground
+While this is a typical description of a visual impact assessment, we not that the proposed project is assumed to be entirely contained withing an existing right-of-way which already contains similar transmission facilities.
 Construction of the proposed project should not significantly impact the current visual impact.